1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 *<small>[Paddington Cemetery ca. 1900's](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/search/asset/22186/1) — Brisbane City Council.
 Cropped.
 This photo is captioned 'Memorials standing in the reserved area' in Volume 2 of the 1914 Parliamentary papers.</small>*

-## Paddington Cemetery Reserved Area Headstones
+## Paddington Cemetery Headstones moved to the Reserved Area

 The table below lists Paddington Cemetery headstones that were placed in the reserved area.